Kareem-negm/Eyes-Diseases-Detctor/README.md

 * Most people have eye problems at one time or another.
 Some are minor and will go away on their own, or are easy to treat at home.
 Others need a specialist’s care.

 * This program is designed to predict certain eye diseases such as Cataract, Diabetic Retinopathy and Redness.We have collected the data needed for this project online and trained a model that can detect the disease that has infected the eye with up to 99% accuracy.
+# DataSet
+we collect the data from [Kaggle dataset](https://www.kaggle.com/andrewmvd/ocular-disease-recognition-odir5k)
 # Red Eyes 'Redness'
 * Your eyes look bloodshot.
 Why? .
 Their surface is covered in blood vessels that expand when they’re irritated or infected.
 That gives your eyes the red look , Eyestrain can do it, and so can a late night, a lack of sleep, or allergies.
 If an injury is the cause, get it checked by your Eyes Diseases Detctor App